KurroLopez/iris-deploy-tools/README.md

 You get a fresh IRIS image with an empty production running
 ![](img1.JPG)

-This is the core of the well-known Saels demon from ENSDEMO.
+This is the core of the well-known Sales demon from ENSDEMO.
 <http://localhost:42773/csp/user/EnsPortal.ProductionConfig.zen?PRODUCTION=MySolution.Production>
 But nothing to see yet.
 Also not in the Dashboard.
 <http://localhost:42773/csp/user/_DeepSee.UserPortal.DashboardViewer.zen?DASHBOARD=Sales%20Dashboard.dashboard>

 Next we add the Business Service.

-From console run:
+## From console run:

 ```